 All TAMU students must pass two courses in their major that fulfill the graduation requirement for writing and oral communication.
 The amount of course credit can vary; however, zero-credit courses cannot be used to fulfill the requirement.
-Since the TAMU 2007-08 Undergraduate Catalog #130, the university has required two (2) W courses in the major.
-Since 2008, students have been able to take either one W and one C (communications) course or two (2) W courses in the major.
+Since the TAMU 2007-08 Undergraduate Catalog #130, the university has required two (2) W (writing) courses in the major.
+Since 2008, students have been able to take either one W and one C (communication) course or two (2) W courses in the major.

 The W/C graduation requirement may not be met by any course listed as a University Core Curriculum communication requirement.